Top 10 Operational Risks: The first two risk areas in a 10-part series

 Better training – Skills of operational staff should align with the complexity of the products and financial instruments handled.
 Firms need to hire and train employees accordingly.

 Tighten up internal procedures – Ensuring that critical documents are always backed up should be a priority, and is easy to accomplish with today’s tools.
 Maintaining error logs (including near misses) and reviewing them regularly will help managers to spot weaknesses in operational systems and procedures.

 Improve communications – It takes little cost or effort to keep staff informed of business changes that affect operations.
 To help staff stay abreast of new requirements, firms should also have a new product committee that includes participation from compliance, operations and IT.

 Develop appropriate checks and balances – Operational staff members should not be put in the position of being solely responsible for the accuracy of their work; they deserve to work with effective oversight.
 The same point applies when it comes to managing service providers.

 Firms that assume disasters won’t happen leave themselves vulnerable.
-They need to take the time to think about what might go wrong – and then take steps to make sure it never does.
+They need to take the time to think about what go wrong – and then take steps to make sure it never does.

 2) THE BLIND LEADING THE BLIND: Overextended and Underqualified Managers

 Supervision is a major area of operational risk because breakdowns occur so often and in so many different forms—especially when mid-level and senior managers are unfamiliar with investment operations.
 The larger the firm, the greater the challenge of directing and supervising others.
 Outsourcing can help, but poses added demands for due diligence and oversight.